 □ 2.
 Insert one of the 19-3/4" [502mm] pushrod wires through the left pushrod exit slot into the fuse.
 Hook a nylon control horn onto the Z-bend in the pushrod wire.
 Align the control horn onto the underside of the left elevator half and position the holes over the hinge line at a slight inward angle matching the angle of the pushrod.
 When satisfied, mark the locations for the control horn mounting screws.
 Drill the holes using a 5/64" [2mm] drill bit and install the control horn with two 2mm x 15mm machine screws and a control horn backplate.
-The screw ends can be cut flush with the top of the control horn backplate.

-\Box 3.
+□ 3.
 With the other 19-3/4" [502mm] pushrod, install a control horn on the right side of the rudder in the same manner.

-□ 4.
+↓ 4.
 Using the hardware supplied with the servos, install the elevator and rudder servo into the fuse with the servo splines facing forward.
 Be sure to reinforce the servo mounting screw holes with thin CA.

-5. Cut three arms from the four-armed servo arms included with the elevator and rudder servos.
+□ 5.
+As you did with the ailerons, cut three arms from the elevator and rudder servo arms.
 Enlarge the outer hole of each servo arm with a 5/64" [2mm] drill bit.
-Install a screwlock pushrod connector into the outer hole of each servo arm.
-Tighten them to the servo arms with a 2mm flat washer, knurled nut, and threadlocking compound.
+Install a screw-lock pushrod connector into the outer hole of each servo arm.
+Tighten them to the servo arms with a 2mm flat washer, knurled nut, and thread-locking compound.
 The nut should be snug against the washer but still allow the pushrod connector to rotate freely in the servo arm hole.
-Slide the pushrod wires through the screw-lock pushrod connectors and attach the servo arms to the servos (perpendicular to the servo case pointing out) using the servo arm screws included with the servos.
-With the elevators and rudder centered, thread a 3mm set screw with threadlocking compound into the tops of the pushrod connectors and tighten it against the pushrod wires.
+Slide the pushrod wires through the screw-lock pushrod connectors and attach the servo arms to the servo arm screws included with the servos.
+With the elevators and rudder centered, thread a 3mm set screw with thread-locking compound into the tops of the pushrod connectors and tighten it against the pushrod wires.
 Cut away the excess pushrod wires 1/4" [6mm] beyond the pushrod connectors.